Having a public presence

 It is important to visit local events and celebrate the good guiding that is happening.
 You might be invited to wider community events to represent Girlguiding.
 These events are all opportunities to promote guiding in your area – and they could even be a chance to recruit new volunteers.
 Remember that you’ll be acting as an ambassador for Girlguiding.

 The communications and PR roles in your team can help you get ready to promote guiding locally.
-And take a look at all our promoting guiding resources.

 If you’re heading to an event, take some time to prepare by thinking about these points: